-Bellerophon Therapeutics (Warren, NJ) Is in the process of developing a Nitric Oxide therapy utilizing an inhalant.
-In Phase 3 trials, Nitric oxide was shown in previous studies to help prevent viral replication and arterial oxygenation of SARS-CoV, which is 82% related to COVID.
+Bellerophon Therapeutics (Warren, NJ) is in the process of developing a Nitric Oxide therapy utilizing an inhalant.
+In Phase 3 trials, Nitric oxide was shown in previous studies to help prevent viral replication and arterial oxygenation of SARS-CoV, which is 82 percent related to COVID.

 electroCore (Basking Ridge, NJ) successfully received EUA from the FDA for the use of its gammaCore Sapphire™ CV vagus nerve stimulator to help treat asthma-related symptoms exacerbated by coronavirus.

 Admera Health (South Plainfield, NJ) developed the ability to deep sequence the virus’s entire genome, a key ingredient in drug and vaccine development that will prove doubly valuable as the virus mutates.

 PTC Therapeutics (South Plainfield, NJ) is currently in the second stage of Phase ⅔ clinical trials for its experimental cancer drug, PTC299, being utilized as an oral treatment for COVID-19 that inhibits viral replication and reduces inflammation post-infection.

 Cellularity (Florham Park, NJ) announced the testing of a stem-cell treatment that uses “Natural Killer” white blood cells, called CYNK-001.
 Clinical trials are underway for its use in treatment in COVID-19 patients, while the FDA has also fast-tracked the treatment for use with glioblastoma multiforme, a form of cancer that affects the brain and spine.